ablaom/MachineLearningInJulia2020/tutorials.md

 We finally note that you can restrict the rows of observations from which train and test folds are drawn, by specifying `rows=...`.
-For example, imagining the last 30% of target observations are `missing` you might have a workflow like this:
+For example, imagining the last 30% of target observations are `missing` you might have a work-flow like this:

 ```julia
 train, test = partition(eachindex(y), 0.7)